 - Canadian Rating: 8/10

 - Vietnam Rating: N/A

-If you want a quick, flavourful bite to eat that is vaguely reminiscent of Chipotle or Subway wraps (but much better!), then definitely consider Banh Mi Boys burritos.
-We like them after exercise, or a snack after work.
+If you want a quick, flavourful bite to eat that is vaguely reminiscent of Chipotle or Subway wraps (but much better), then definitely consider Banh Mi Boys burritos.
+We like them after an work-out, or a snack after work.

 Banh Mi Boys isn’t a place you take a impressive date, but they are our go-to place for a quick eat.

 The good thing about Pho East is the price and big proportions.
 However, we suspect that it is a Chinese-run establishment pretending to be Vietnamese.
 Why?
 We explain…